Delčevo Municipality: Government and politics

 In order to perform certain administrative, professional and other activities within the competencies for which the Municipality independently decides, as well as for the entrusted competencies, administrative bodies of the Municipality are formed.
 Administrative bodies are formed as Inspections, departments, sections and reports.
 Administrative bodies are formed as services, offices and clerks.
 The administrative and administrative bodies are established by the Municipal council with a special decision which more closely regulates the organization, the manner and the scope of work.

 The Municipal council is a representative body of the citizens.
 The Municipal Council consists of 15 representatives of citizens elected in general, direct and free elections by secret ballot.
-The members of the council are elected for a period of 4 years in accordance with the Law.
+The members of the council are elected for a period of four years in accordance with the Law.
 The member of the Council cannot be recalled.
-The Municipal Council elects a chairman from among the members of the council for a term of 4 years.
+The Municipal Council elects a chairman from among the members of the council for a term of four years.

 The Chairman of the Council convenes and chairs the sessions of the Municipal Council; takes care of the organization and work of the council, signs the decisions and acts of the council and submits them to the Mayor for proclamation and publication.
 The members and the chairman of the Council take and sign a solemn statement.

 The Municipal Council has a secretary.
-The Secretary is elected by the Municipal Council for the duration of his/her/their term.
-A person graduated as a lawyer with at least 6 years of experience in the profession is elected Secretary of the council, in a manner and procedure determined by the Rules of Procedure of the council.
+The Secretary is elected by the Municipal Council for the duration of their term.
+A person graduated as a lawyer with at least six years of experience in the profession is elected Secretary of the council, in a manner and procedure determined by the Rules of Procedure of the council.
 The Secretary of the Council may not be a member of the council.
 The Secretary of the Council performs the professional, administrative and organizational work of the council and its working bodies.
 The Secretary of the Council coordinates the activities of the administrative and administrative bodies of the Municipality when they perform tasks within the competence of the Municipal Council.

 The mayor of the municipality of Delčevo is Goran Trajkovski from the ranks of SDSM.
 He was elected in the 2021 local elections for a four-year term.
 The council of the municipality of Delčevo is composed of 15 members.
-According to the last local elections of 2021, with 8 members from SDSM, 6 from VMRO-DPMNE, and 1 from Levica, the members of the council for the mandate 2021–2025 are:
+According to the local elections of 2021, with eight members from SDSM, six from VMRO-DPMNE, and one from Levica, the members of the council for the mandate 2021–2025 are: